 Once the conversation began, the agents we chatted with were quick to help us solve our issues.
 Therefore, A2 Hosting gets passing marks on support as well.
 It’s also worth noting that the support team can help you via phone, if you prefer a more personal touch.

 Almost every hosting provider claims to offer the best service around.
 A2 Hosting is no exception, and it provides top-quality support and plenty of great features.
-It does seem inconsistent when it comes to performance, however, which can be worrying if your site is large and/or popular.
+However, there are some inconsistencies, which can be worrying if your site is large and/or popular.

 Next up comes Bluehost.
 This is a very popular hosting provider that offers a broad selection of plans.
 When it comes to WordPress, you can pick from among three options, all of which are very budget-friendly.